Reformed Baptists: Africa

 Notable Reformed Baptist figures in Africa include Conrad Mbewe in Zambia, who has been compared to Spurgeon; Kenneth Mbugua and John Musyimi of Emmanuel Baptist Church Nairobi, Kenya.

-In South Africa, the Afrikaanse Baptiste Kerke's 34 churches follow reformed doctrine, as opposed to the mainly English speaking Baptist Union of Southern Africa, which does not.
+In South Africa, the Afrikaanse Baptiste Kerke's 34 churches follow Reformed doctrines, as opposed to the mainly English speaking Baptist Union of Southern Africa, which does not.

 Europe

 There is a small but growing network of Reformed Baptist churches in Europe.
 The Italian churches are organized in the Evangelical Reformed Baptist Churches in Italy association; several French speaking churches sprung from the work of English missionary Stuart Olyott at the Église réformée baptiste de Lausanne, VD, CH, started in the 1960s.
 There is a growing network of Reformed Baptist Churches in Ukraine.
 There are few small communities churches in Germany, where the largest is in Frankfurt am Main.
+In March 2023, a new national association of churches formed in the United Kingdom, organized as the "Association of Confessional Baptist Churches in the United Kingdom".

 Brazil

-In Brazil there is a modest association, the Comunhão Reformada Batista do Brasil, sprung mostly from the work of US missionary Richard Denham at São José dos Campos, SP.
-As it did not correspond to expectations of dynamism and effectiveness, it is being supplanted by a newer Convention, the Convenção Batista Reformada do Brasil.
+In Brazil there is a modest association, the Comunhão Reformada Batista do Brasil (Baptist Reformed Communion of Brazil) sprung mostly from the work of US missionary Richard Denham at São José dos Campos, SP.
+As it did not correspond to expectations of dynamism and effectiveness, it is being supplanted by a newer Convention, the Convenção Batista Reformada do Brasil (Reformed Baptist Convention of Brazil).

 Canada

 Sovereign Grace Fellowship of Canada

-The Sovereign Grace Fellowship of Canada (SGF) is a fellowship for Baptist churches in Canada holding to either the Baptist Confession of 1644 or 1689.
+The Sovereign Grace Fellowship of Canada (SGF) is a fellowship of Baptist churches in Canada holding to either the First London Confession of Faith or the Second London.
 SGF had 10 member churches when it was formally inaugurated, located in New Brunswick and Ontario.
 As of 2012, there were 14 churches, including the Jarvis Street Baptist Church in Toronto.
 SGF is one of the Baptist groups associated with the Toronto Baptist Seminary and Bible College.